davidegaspar/3d-models/kitchenTowelHook/readme.md

 # Kitchen towel hook

-A sturdy kitchen towel hook, as most I found online broke after some time.
+A sturdy kitchen towel hook, as most I found online broke after a few weeks of use.

 ## Reference